Garage rent is charged weekly.

 You can pay over the automated phone service, by debit or credit card* at any time of the day, seven days a week.

-Before calling make sure that you have your debit or credit card to hand, together with your account reference number which can be found on your bill.
+Before calling make sure that you have your debit or credit card to hand.
+You will also need your account reference number which can be found on your bill.

 Please note that payments can’t be made between 11pm to 11.20pm on Monday to Friday, as this is when we transfer information to our records.